Content

 If a #REF! error appears, make sure to click "Allow access" to connect the source and the target sheets.

 Now, you'll see the hourly rates corresponding to Employee ID E010 in cell B3.
-Drag down the formula to fill the rest of the cells in the column.
+Drag down the formula to fill in the rest of the cells in the column.

 Common Google Sheets VLOOKUP Issues And Tips to Solve Them